 Science or nature studies were taught by 'looking at an object'.
-Often there would be a close link with nature, gardening and farming as many of the boys learnt skills that were practical and useful for them once they had left school.
 Snails, flowers, wheat, and objects of all types were placed on tables in front of the children.

 The children's task was to describe the object.
 Usually the teachers would choose to write a description of the object themselves and would make the children copy the work off the blackboard.